Blues (Super Rugby): 2018 season

-2019 Season
+2019 season

-MacDonald´s first year in charge saw little in the way of definite improvements to the Blues win–loss record, with only 5 wins from 17 games giving them their sixth consecutive last-place finish in the New Zealand conference.
-All Black prop Karl Tu’inukuafe and former All Black Maá Nonu were recruited from the Chiefs and Toulon, respectively.
+MacDonald's first year in charge saw little in the way of definite improvements to the Blues win–loss record, with only 5 wins from 17 games giving them their sixth consecutive last-place finish in the New Zealand conference.
+All Black prop Karl Tu'inukuafe and former All Black Ma'a Nonu were recruited from the Chiefs and Toulon, respectively.
 While their overall standards had improved, their margins of both victory and defeat remaining consistently low, the Blues were unable to mount much of a challenge that season.

-2020 Season
+2020 season

+Due to the COVID-19 Global Pandemic there was no international Super Rugby competition held in 2020 – with the competition instead delivered via 3 local conferences i.e. Australia, NZ and South Africa.
+In the NZ Conference, Super Rugby Aotearoa, the Blues had a significantly improved season, winning five of their seven games and claiming fourth position at the end of the season.

+2021 season

+Due to the COVID-19 pandemic the tournament was wholly regionalised, with the 2021 Super Rugby Aotearoa season and the 2021 Super Rugby AU season replacing the previous 15 side format used from 2018 till 2020.
+Super Rugby Trans-Tasman followed these tournaments, a crossover competition that featured the five Australian sides playing the five New Zealand sides.

+The Blues won 4 of their 8 games, finishing the 2021 season in 3rd place, in the 6 team NZ based competition.

 2022 Season

 The Blues participated in the first Super Rugby Pacific season in 2022, and finished first in the 12 team round robin.
-In round 9 they scored their first win in Christchurch over the Crusaders since 2004, winning 27-24 in a thriller at Orangetheory Stadium.
-In round 15 they beat the Warratahs 20-17, by a Zarn Sullivan drop goal after the 80 minute mark.
+In round 9 they scored their first win in Christchurch over the Crusaders since 2004, winning 27–24 at Orangetheory Stadium.
+In round 15 they beat the Warratahs 20–17, by a Zarn Sullivan drop goal after the 80 minute mark.
 This marked the franchise's 13th straight win, the longest in franchise history.
-In the Quarter-Finals they played the Highlanders, who they beat 35-6, to reach their first Semi-Final in 11 years.
-In the Semi-Final they beat the Brumbies 20-19 in a thrilling encounter.
-Brumbies first-five Noah Lolesio had a match winning drop goal attempt, but this was charged down by Blues prop Ofa Tu'ungafasi, in turn sending the Blues to their first final since 2003, where they were defeated by the Crusaders 21-7 in front of a packed out Eden Park.
+In the quarter-finals, they played the Highlanders, who they beat 35–6, to reach their first semi-final in 11 years.
+In the semi-finals, they beat the Brumbies 20–19 in a thrilling encounter.
+Brumbies first-five Noah Lolesio had a match winning drop goal attempt, but this was charged down by Blues prop Ofa Tuungafasi, in turn sending the Blues to their first final since 2003, where they were defeated by the Crusaders 21–7 in front of a packed out Eden Park.